jaseiffert/one-button-remote/README.md

 # one-button-remote
 XIAO ESP32C3 One Button Remote for SONOFF Basic Switch Programmed with Tasmota

+In the includes folder I added a secrets.h file that holds the Wifi and MQTT User Names and Passwords.

 Things you will need to configure in the code.
 - WiFi SSID and Password
 - MQTT_CLIENT_ID